|Home||Parent||Team||Coach||Referee||Safety||Regional Info||FAQ||Kids Zone

 Yes!
 The VIP program is designed to meet the needs of physically and mentally challenged children. <more info>

 San Mateo AYSO does not have any co-ed teams.

-The are six division designations in AYSO: U19, U14, U12, U10, U8, and U6.
+The age division designations in AYSO are: U19, U14, U12, U10, U8, U6, and Jamboree (U5).
 The division designation U10 literally means that the player was "Under 10" on the July 31st proceeding the start of the season.
 If a child turns 8 on July 31st, then he/she would play in the U10 division.
-If a child turns 8 on August 1, then he/she would play in the U8 division because they are still under 8 on July 31st.
+If a child turns 8 on August 1, then he/she would play in the U8 division as they are still under 8 on July 31st.

 Safety on the field is the first responsibility of every coach, referee, and all other AYSO officials.
 Players may not wear any earrings, bracelets, watches, barrettes, or any object that could possibly cause injury to him/herself or another player to practice or to a soccer game.
 Pierced earrings are not allowed during practice or at games.
 Covering earrings with tape is not allowed.
 NO EXCEPTIONS.
 Please encourage your daughter to defer piercing her ears until after the season has concluded.

 The referee shall decide when to stop play to take care of an injury.
-At the younger ages (U6 and U8) the referees are encouraged to stop play immediately.
+At the younger ages (Jamboree, U6, and U8) the referees are encouraged to stop play immediately.
 Older players may attempt to feign an injury as a tactical move, or may "bounce back" from a minor fall.
 As a courtesy, a team is encouraged to kick the ball out of play, as the referee can most easily deal with the injury at that time.
-If a serious injury occurs, the referee will stop play as soon as he / she is aware of the injury.
+In the event of a serious injury occurs, the referee will stop play as soon as he / she is aware of the injury.